simonambridge/RTFAP2/TransactionHandlers/README.md

     > If there are any errors reported, you must resolve them before continuing.

-3. Build the Consumer with this command:
+3. Build the Consumer app with this command:

     ```
     $ sbt consumer/package